invictalex/freelance-site/src/content/pages/contact.md

 title: Get Started
 layout: /src/pages/contact.astro
 heading: Getting Started
 subheading: Interested in one or more of my services?
-Scroll the timeline, below
+Scroll the timeline below
 timelineItem:
   - item: Send me a message
   - item: Telephone consultation